 Laurie raised her eyes back up.
 “What about him?”

-“I’ve heard that he’s been trying to start up some little ensemble band at school.”
+“I’ve heard that Corry’s been trying to start up some little ensemble band at school,” Carrie prompted.

-“Oh, good golly, yes!”
-Laurie said, now nodding eagerly.
-“Of course he’s already in the regular band and the choir too but you obviously don’t get to sing in the band or play in the choir, so he was thinking of trying to get some people interested in a small ensemble but there hasn’t been enough interest yet or not enough for Mrs. Willis to shell out any money for music, besides my brother can only play flute and keyboards so he obviously can’t be a one man band which is sort of a shame because I think it’s a really great idea, don’t you?”
+“Oh, good golly, yes,” Laurie said, now nodding eagerly.
+“Of course he’s already in the regular band and the choir too but you don’t get to sing in the band or play in the choir, so he was thinking of trying to get some people interested in a small ensemble only there hasn’t been enough interest yet or not enough for Mrs. Willis to shell out any money for music, besides my brother mostly plays flute and keyboards so he obviously can’t be a one man band which is sort of a shame because I think it’s a really great idea, don’t you?”

-Carrie would swear that, despite a semblance of commas, Laurie had never taken a breath through all that.
+Carrie could swear that, despite a semblance of commas, Laurie had never taken a breath through all that.
 The blonde stopped biting her tongue long enough to speak up again.
-“Indeed.
-In fact, we’re having a dance tonight, right?
-Corry could take the opportunity to generate more interest in his ensemble by gracing all of us with a number or two.”

 Laurie blinked.
 “Huh?
 I don’t follow.”